Case Map

 Less digging.
 More story structure.

-See the case center, topic clusters, saved case materials, and source-backed relationships in one visual map.
+See the case center, topic clusters, saved materials, and source context in one visual map.

 Link Wizard

-Review floating saved materials, preview possible story connections, and keep every connection review-first.
+Review floating saved materials, preview possible organizational connections, and keep every connection review-first.

 Needs Source signals